chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 ### Reflections on the Original Article

 Re-reading the original article today, I wonder whether this myth is one that will resonate at all with modern readers.
-As my colleague points out, currently popular languages like Python, Julia, and Rust are definitely in the "feature-rich" category rather than being minimal.
+As one of my colleagues points out, currently popular languages like Python, Julia, and Rust are definitely in the "feature-rich" category rather than being minimal.
 Meanwhile, each new version of C++ adds lots of new features to what was already a fairly sizable language.
 So perhaps whatever preference toward minimalism I was reacting to in 2012 either no longer exists, or was somehow specific to the HPC community.

 In any case, my belief in bigger, more general languages that can be learned incrementally remains as strong today as it was in back then---particularly for scalable parallel programming.
 In this section, I'll reflect on why this is and what I think about Chapel's current size and features.
-Then I'll touch on the state of Chapel documentation and go on to provide an illustration of the bookkeeping that's required by SPMD programs.
+Then I'll touch on the state of Chapel documentation and wrap up with an illustration of the bookkeeping that's required by SPMD programs.

 {{<pullquote>}}

-There are very few features provided by typical, mainstream, adopted programming languages that can be ignored in a language for scalable parallel computing without compromising generality or adoption.
+There are very few features provided by typical, mainstream, adopted programming languages that can be ignored in a language for scalable parallel computing.

 {{</pullquote>}}